 1) CRM is a customer-facing solution, whereas ERP is a backend solution.
-2) CRM is business driven and IT supported,...

 3) The traditional implementation methodology, like ASAP, may not be suitable in an SAP CRM implementation.
 You may have to consider other implementation methodologies, like cycle methodology or conference-room methodology based on the business requirements.

-Dig Deeper on SAP CRM software
+Dig Deeper on SAP CRM and customer experience

 Related Q&A from Srinivasa Katta

 Get a SAP ERP integration tip in this expert Q&A. Find out if SAP CRM and ERP integration is possible when there are two SAP CRM implementations ...
 Continue Reading